harryhaller001/piechart/README.md

 ## piechart.php

 This project uses php-svg (https://github.com/meyfa/php-svg).
-The `fonts` directory is needed for rendering.
+The `/fonts` directory is needed for rendering.

 Usage
 -----